-- (a) dismissal of the grievance; or - (b) intervention short of discipline; or - (c) filing of a formal complaint to initiate further proceedings. - iii.
-Where there is more than one investigator, the report must be made jointly, but each investigator must make his or her own recommendation. - iv.
-Investigators are authorized to administer oaths and to issue subpoenas. - v.
-The attorney must be given a reasonable opportunity to submit relevant evidence or statements. - vi.
-The report must include copies of all witness statements, all relevant documentary evidence, and a summary of findings. - C. Review by Chief Judge.
-After review of the investigative report, the Chief Judge must: - i. dismiss the grievance; or - ii. refer the matter to another disciplinary authority and/or, with the attorney's consent, impose measures short of discipline; or - iii. designate one or more members of the Bar of this Court to prosecute the matter.
+- vi.
+The report must include copies of all witness statements, all relevant documentary evidence, and a summary of findings. - C. Review by Disciplinary Judge.
+After review of the investigative report, the Disciplinary Judge must: - i. dismiss the grievance; or - ii. refer the matter to another disciplinary authority and/or, with the attorney's consent, impose measures short of discipline; or - iii. designate one or more members of the Bar of this Court to prosecute the matter. - D. Prosecutor. - i.
+The Disciplinary Judge may designate one or more members of the Bar of this Court to prosecute a disciplinary matter. - ii.
+Prosecutors are authorized to administer oaths and to issue subpoenas and may investigate the matter further before and after filing a complaint. - E. Complaint and Hearing. - i.

-D. Prosecutor.

-i.
-The Chief Judge may designate one or more members of the Bar of this Court to prosecute a disciplinary matter.

-ii.
-Prosecutors are authorized to administer oaths and to issue subpoenas and may investigate the matter further before and after filing a complaint.

-E. Complaint and Hearing.

-- i.
 The prosecutor's filing of a complaint will initiate a civil action.
-The case must be assigned to an Article III judge who is not the Chief Judge and who has not filed a grievance against the attorney. - ii.
+The case must be assigned to an Article III judge who is not the Disciplinary Judge and who has not filed a grievance against the attorney. - ii.
 The complaint must adequately inform the attorney of the alleged misconduct.
 It must be served pursuant to Fed.
 R. Civ.
 P. 4.
 A deficient complaint may be amended. - iii.
 The presiding judge must promptly hold a conference to set a schedule for all proceedings. - iv.
 The Federal Rules of Evidence apply.
 The presiding judge will determine whether and to what extent the Federal Rules of Civil Procedure apply. - v.
 Evidence must be presented in open court.
 Neither party has a right to a jury.
 Misconduct must be proved by clear and convincing evidence.
-The parties must be permitted to present evidence and argument as to the merits, mitigation, and appropriate discipline, if any. - vi.
+The parties must be permitted to present evidence and argument as to the merits, mitigation, and appropriate discipline, if any.

+- vi.
 Within a reasonable time after the close of the evidence, the presiding judge must issue Findings of Fact and Conclusions of Law and specify the disciplinary action to be taken, if any. - F. Decision.
 Entry of an order imposing discipline is final and appealable to the United States Court of Appeals for the Ninth Circuit.
 If disbarment, suspension, or public censure is imposed, the Clerk of Court must notify the Clerk of the Court of Appeals for the Ninth Circuit and the disciplinary authorities in the jurisdictions in which the attorney is admitted to practice.